oracle/opengrok/README.txt

 you should be able to enjoy your opengrok and search your sources using latest indexes and setup.

+It is assumed that any SCM commands are reachable in one of the components of the PATH environment variable (e.g. 'git' command for Git repositories).
+Likewise, this should be maintained in the environment of the user which runs the web server instance.

 Congratulations, you should now be able to point your browser to http://<YOUR_WEBAPP_SERVER>:<WEBAPPSRV_PORT>/source to work with your fresh OpenGrok installation! :-)